Chuck Berry: Death and funeral

-On March 18, 2017, Berry was found unresponsive at his home near Wentzville.
+On March 18, 2017, Berry was found unresponsive at his home near Wentzville in St. Charles County, Missouri.
 Emergency workers called to the scene were unable to revive him, and he was pronounced dead by his personal physician.
 TMZ posted an audio recording on its website in which a 911 operator can be heard responding to a reported cardiac arrest at Berry's home.

 Berry's funeral was held on April 9, 2017, at The Pageant, in Berry's home town of St. Louis.
 He was remembered with a public viewing by family, friends, and fans in The Pageant.
 He was viewed and buried with a new cherry-red Gibson ES-355 guitar like the one he used throughout his career, bolted to the inside lid of the coffin and with flower arrangements that included one sent by the Rolling Stones in the shape of a guitar.
 Afterwards a private service was held in the club celebrating Berry's life and musical career, with the Berry family inviting 300 members of the public into the service.
-Gene Simmons of Kiss gave an impromptu, unadvertised eulogy at the service, while Little Richard was scheduled to lead the funeral procession but was unable to attend due to an illness.
+Gene Simmons of Kiss gave an impromptu eulogy at the service, while Little Richard was scheduled to lead the funeral procession but was unable to attend due to an illness.
 The night before, many St. Louis area bars held a mass toast at 10 pm in Berry's honor.

 One of Berry's attorneys estimated that his estate was worth $50 million, including $17 million in music rights.
 Berry's music publishing accounted for $13 million of the estate's value.
 The Berry estate owned roughly half of his songwriting credits (mostly from his later career), while BMG Rights Management controlled the other half; most of Berry's recordings are currently owned by Universal Music Group.
 In September 2017, Dualtone, the label which released Berry's final album, Chuck, agreed to publish all his compositions in the United States.

 Berry is interred in a mausoleum in Bellerive Gardens Cemetery in St. Louis.